1. Introduction: The Critical Role of Needle Selection in Jersey Fabric Sewing

 4.2 Thread Thickness and Compatibility Testing

-- Match needle size to both fabric weight and thread thickness.
+- Match size to fabric weight and thread thickness.

-- Replace needles regularly to avoid dull points that can damage your fabric.
+- Replace needles regularly to avoid dull points.

 5. Advanced Sewing Techniques for Professional Results